Impact Measure 4 – Analysis

 Increase in proportion of clients, who received rent or bond payments, with sustained housing

-Clients received rental support this year, a 29% increase
+Clients received rental support this year.

 Our work contributes to the SDGs